-Conventional communication systems employ coding schemes that are designed for memoryless channels.
+CONVENTIONAL communication systems employ coding schemes that are designed for memoryless channels.
 However, since most real world channels have memory, interleaving is used in an attempt to spread the channel noise in a uniform fashion over the set of received words so that the channel appears memoryless to the decoder.
 This in fact adds more complexity and delay to the system, while failing to exploit the benefits of the channel memory.

-Progress has been achieved on the statistical and information theoretic modeling of channels with memory (e.g., see [1], [6], [10], [11]), as well as on the design of effective iterative decoders for such channels (e.g., see [2], [3], [7], [8]).
+Progress has been achieved on the statistical and information theoretic modeling of channels with memory (e.g., see [2], [7], [11], [12]), as well as on the design of effective iterative decoders for such channels (e.g., see [3], [4], [8], [9]).
 However, little is known about the structure of optimal maximum likelihood (ML) decoders for such channels.
-We herein focus on one of the simplest models for a channel with memory, the binary channel with additive Markov noise.
+We herein focus on one of the simplest models for a channel with memory, the binary channel with additive Markov noise and analyze the performance of binary perfect and quasi-perfect codes, which can be useful for complexity and delay constrained applications such as wireless sensor networks.
 Since it is well known that ML decoding of binary codes over the memoryless binary symmetric channel (with bit error rate less than 1/2) is equivalent to minimum Hamming distance decoding, it is natural to investigate whether a relation exists between these two decoding methods for the Markov noise channel.
-We provide a partial answer to this problem by showing (after elucidating some properties of the Markov channel distribution) that the strict ML decoding of a binary linear quasi-perfect code can be nearly equivalent to its strict minimum distance decoding.
-As a result we propose a (complete) decoder which is an improved version of the minimum distance decoder, and we illustrate its performance via simulation results.
+For such